MelchiorDahrk/The-Popular-Plague/The Popular Plague.md

 * Updated rats script so the sacks get placed on the ground
 * Made the scales return you to the upper chamber after you have completed Delphiara's quest
 * Improves directions to Prupius after he's moved to Murberius' house
+* Fixed bug where sometimes selecting a choice could cause issues with the dialogue window